Both minimalism and Hygge are two concepts you’ve probably heard at least a little about in the past few years.

-Keep it to only what you use or love.
-Having fewer things, but things you really love or use often makes the difference between a cozy space you love and a cluttered space that stresses you out.
+Having fewer things, but things you really love or use often can often make the difference between a cozy space you love and a cluttered space that stresses you out.

 Here are some simple examples of how to add more Hygge into your home while still keeping it simple:

 - Clear the decorative clutter from your home.
-Decorate with meaningful items that make you happy and personalize your home instead.
+Decorate with meaningful items that are useful or make you happy and personalize your home instead.

 - Remove distractions and clutter from your spaces so you can focus on being present with the people you’re with and the activities you’re doing.